 Imagine this: ultra modern glamping cabins in the heart of nature, total local immersion as you meet with regional producers and entrepreneurs, plus a buzzing and unpredictable environment thanks to an international team of young interns.

 All this (combined with my perma-crush on Slovenia) meant that when Big Berry invited me stay with them for a weekend, I typed yes faster than a cheetah on Red Bull.

 So here’s what I think: if you’re looking for a truly unique and hyperlocal travel experience, Big Berry might just be what you’re looking for.
 Here’s why.

-A ridiculously serene setting
+1. biG Berry is located in A ridiculously serene setting

 I have to be straight with you: Slovenia is a country that I’m scared of talking about too much, mainly because I’m low-key selfish and want to keep its perfection for myself.

 But because sharing is caring, here’s a little secret: Slovenia is filled with gorgeous, untouched nature and Big Berry puts you in the center of it all.

 From stopping by local businesses to visiting hidden sights, the Big Berry team strikes a happy balance between helpful insider guidance when you need it, or a more laissez-faire attitude that lets you explore the area at your own pace.